 The biggest mistake that startup businesses make and which eventually leads to their failure is the lack of prioritizing or not prioritizing at all.
 Startup businesses are usually run by a single owner with a stringent budget and a handful of resources, thus management of all such constraints leads to losing focus of the true goal and the bigger picture.
 All the mismanagement leads to the unimportant tasks taking the place of important tasks, like at the time of sales business might be emphasizing on cutting cost, or when it might be the time of cutting costs, the business might have been making the expenditure.
 All this lack of prioritizing is the biggest mistake that the startup businesses commit which causes their eventual demise.

 If prioritizing was as easy as simply sitting down and doing it, there would be no need for all the debate and the businesses might not fail.
 Rather, it is a difficult thing to do and requires help from successful entrepreneurs to prioritize business goals and objectives.
 The lines below give the best ways of prioritizing to avoid startup business failure.

 1. Identify Important Tasks:

-The process of prioritizing starts with identification of important tasks.
-The mistake committed by businesses is that they consider all the tasks of equal importance, thus give the same priority to all of them, without realizing the facts that some tasks might not be worthy of being important.
+The process of prioritizing starts with the identification of important tasks.
+The mistake committed by businesses is that they consider all the tasks of equal importance, thus give the same priority to all of them, without realizing the fact that some tasks might not be worthy of being important.